 NZALPA’s Peer Assistance Network (PAN) exists to support those experiencing difficult times in their lives that can have an impact on mental health.

-While many issues such as depression and anxiety aren’t specific to the aviation industry, the effect they can have on the ability for a pilot or air traffic controller to do their work is greater.
+While many issues such as depression and anxiety aren’t specific to the aviation industry, the affect they can have on the ability for a pilot or air traffic controller to do their work.
 PAN through its volunteers and supervision by aviation psychologist Allan Baker provides a friendly ear and referral if needed.

 “It is not easy, but it is our responsibility to reach out for support if we need it and PAN provides that confidential support from someone who identifies with your profession,” Medical and Welfare Director Andy Pender said.

 “Equally, we have the responsibility to protect ourselves in the best way possible by aiming for optimal health.

 “This will not only improve our mental health and psychological wellbeing but puts us in the best possible position with our lifestyle and relationships so that when we do encounter any issues, we can tackle them head on.